M1ckeysofine/portfolio/notes/DEF CON for the Neurodiverse Hacker.md

 If parts of DEF CON don’t work for you, adapt them.
 Hack them.
 Build better tools, better interactions, and better norms.
 That’s what hackers do.
 Bring your whole self, your curiosity, your analytical eye—and your need for accommodations.
 They’re not just allowed—they’re welcome. 🧰🛠️🤗

 Because DEF CON was never meant to be polished or perfect—it was meant to be ours. 🏴‍☠️🌐🧩

+# Reporting Code Of Conduct Violations at DEF CON

+Please visit [DEF CON's official CoC website](https://defcon.org/html/links/dc-code-of-conduct.html) for any changes.
+At the time of writing here is how you can report violations of DEF CON's CoC:

+> Anyone can report harassment.
+If you are at DEF CON and are being harassed, notice that someone else is being harassed, or have any other concerns, you can let us know by contacting any Goon, registration desk, or info booth, as well as by calling or texting the hotline at 725-222-0934.
+As a reminder, you can also contact the hotline during the con if you just need someone supportive to talk to.
+You can also file a report year-round by contacting safety@defcon.org.
+We encourage individuals to report CoC violations as soon as they’re able to so we can begin our investigation before evidence is lost or destroyed, but it’s never too late to make a report.